EP academic polices apply to all students in the Johns Hopkins Engineering for Professionals programs.

 Program Chairs and advisors may make exceptions to degree requirements at their discretion.

-Academic Probation for all EP Students
+Academic Probation for all EP Full Admit and Special Status Students

-Any student receiving either one grade of D+, D, or F or two grades of C(+/−) during their program of study will be placed on academic probation.
+Any full admit or special status student receiving either one grade of D+, D, or F or two grades of C(+/−) during their program of study will be placed on academic probation.
 Students placed on probation are permitted to retake any graduate course in which they have earned a grade of C+ or below.
 Students may attempt no more than two retakes during their program of study at JHEP; this may be on the same course or two different courses.
 If a grade of B− or above is earned in the repeated course, the probationary status will be removed.
 Please note that not all courses are offered every term.
 If an additional grade below B− is received before the course is repeated and successfully completed, the student will be dismissed.
 Dismissal appeals may be submitted to the Student Academic Success Office.

 There are circumstances described below where students will not be placed on probation but will be immediately dismissed from the program.

-Academic Dismissal for all EP Students
+Academic Dismissal for all EP Full Admit and Special Status Students

 The following are causes for dismissal from the program: